sanyaade-iot/staging-blog/_posts/2014-04-01-spark-telegraph.md

   VIDEO HERE

 ##Development update

 Although this incredible project is still in early beta, we wanted to share some details.
 This could very well be the world's first open source hardware and software wifi telegraph with end-to-end encryption and internet connectivity.
-We believe in creating a connected ecosystem of devices, but also of people, so we won't be charging monthly fees.
+We believe in creating a connected ecosystem of devices, but also of people, so unlike the original Telegraph, we will not be charging by the word.
+In fact, we won't be charging any monthly fees.
 You can't get that from text messages!

+And, recognizing that not all of our users have mastered the demands of morse code, we've also included an autocorrect feature that will help smooth over common mistakes.

+(Maybe here you could somehow cut to an "embarassing" mistake like an extra dot instead of a dash?)

 ##Kickstarter?

 You tell us!
 If there is sufficient demand, we might consider introducing a kickstarter to produce limited edition beautiful wooden and brass Wifi Telegraphs.

 --Video Monologue